migueloldemburg/git_practice/README.md

 ## More Commands

+> git diff fileName

+Shows the differences between the file on your working directory and the staging area

 > git show HEAD

 The output of this command will display everything the git log command displays for the HEAD commit, plus all the file changes that were committed.